 Who is the director?

 Dr. Karen Becker, Founding Director of the University of Nebraska/LPS String Project, is Professor of Cello in the Glenn Korff School of Music at UNL.
 Her interest in the String Project concept comes from having taught for several years in the University of Texas String Project.
 She studied cello at the University of Texas with Phyllis Young, renowned string pedagogue and former director of the Texas String Project.

 Who provides the instrument?

 Each student must provide his/her own instrument; rental is recommended.
 Student participants should contact one of the local music stores or string shops to inquire about rental fees.
 Note: if your child qualifies for free and reduced lunch through LPS you must contact Dr. Becker in order to receive the Free/Reduced Lunch Registration Form and pay half of the registration fee and half of the instrument rental (see contact information below).

 When do classes begin?

 First Year Students (Vivaldi Ensemble): all parents and students of first year students must attend the Orientation meeting taking place on Monday, Sep.
-10 at either 4:30 or 5:30PM (whichever time your child is signed for) at Park Middle School.
-ALL classes (Vivaldi, Mozart, and Beethoven) start on Wednesday, Sep.
-12th.
+9 at either 4:30 or 5:30PM (whichever time your child is signed for) at Park Middle School.
+ALL classes (Vivaldi and Mozart) start on Wednesday, Sep.
+11th.
 Students who enroll must be available to attend classes two days a week: the registration form allows you to indicate whether you are available at either the 4:30-5:20 or 5:30-6:20 class times (both days_.
-NOTE: Mozart Orchestra meets both Monday & Wednesday 4:30-5:20.
+NOTE: Mozart Orchestra (2nd & 3rd year students) meets both Monday & Wednesday 4:30-5:20.

 How are decisions made about who is accepted into the String Project?